miramastoras/centrolign_analysis/analysis_notes/release2_QC_v2/derive_SVs_induced_pairwise.md

 Make histogram of number of bases in parallelograms,traps,triangles overlapping with different local identity bins, at different pairwise distances

+1. convert bedpe into bed file, then separate by triangle, trap, parallelogram.

+2. for each pair, merge local identity tracks for both samples

+3. bedtools intersect, return the identity track with the count of bases overlapping each window

+4. Read in bed files into pandas df

+5. Plot histogram of number of bases in parallelograms,traps,triangles overlapping with different local identity bins

 #### Intersect SV calls with local identity annotations

 ```sh